Face of Your Classroom

 Blogs (which is a contraction of the term Web log) have a website feel and are maintained with regular entries, or posts.
 Common blogs for educators include: EduBlogs, WordPress and Blogger by Google.
 The advantage of using a blog is that visitors can post comments and interact with you.
 The educational blogs we've listed allow the owner to moderate comments or decide which comments will get posted publicly.
 You might want to view the video titled Blogs in Plain English.
 To get started creating your blog, visit the Blog section provided.

 Wikis provide another option for a web presence.
 A potential benefit with a wiki is that you can grant visitors permission to post their own content to the site.
-Two excellent wiki sites are Wikispaces and PBWorks.
+An excellent wiki site is PBWorks.
 Wikis allow the user to create and edit interlinked web pages as well.
 Wikis are often used to create collaborative websites.
 View the video "Wikis in Plain English".
 To get started creating your wiki, visit the Wiki section provided.

 District Online Systems